Genital Reassignment Surgery (GRS)

 Genital Reassignment Surgery (GRS), also referred to as Gender Confirmation Surgery (GCS), Sex Reassignment Surgery (SRS) or Male-to-Female (MTF), is a surgical procedure that changes a person’s genitalia to match that of their sexual identity.
 During this procedure, surgeons will transform the transgender person’s pelvic area to create a neo-vagina.
 This procedure is also known as vaginoplasty.
 Post-operative vaginal dilation therapy is an integral component of keeping a transgender woman’s neo-vagina functional.

 Genital Reassignment Surgery (GRS) surgeons will advise their patients on the proper use and frequency of post-op dilation.
 As part of their physical transition, a transgender patient will typically begin using vaginal dilators a few days after surgery.
 Vaginal dilation therapy is almost always required for life, as sexual intercourse in place of dilation may not be sufficient.

 Did you know?

-- The number of genital reassignment procedures conducted in the United States each year is estimated at between 100 and 500.
+- Over 3,000 genital reassignment procedures were conducted in the United States in 2016.

-- There are 143 US cities and counties that have jurisdictions with transgender explicitnon-discrimination laws.
+- At least 400 US cities and counties have transgender-explicit non-discrimination laws.